-Karl, his wife Sara and fellow Hereford-based kite builder Peter Taylor (www.airdynamics.co.uk) are sponsors and organisers of the Herefordshire Kite Festival held at The National Trust, Berrington Hall, the third weekend in July (www.kitefestival.org.uk).
+Karl, his wife Sara and fellow Hereford-based kite builder Peter Taylor (www.airdynamics.co.uk) up until 2015 have been sponsors and organisers of the Herefordshire Kite Festival held at The National Trust, Berrington Hall, the third weekend in July.

-Karl and Sara have held Indoor Kite Events at St Joseph's Catholic College in Swindon, two in 2012 and the third at the beginning of March this year which coincided with the birth of their first grandchild.
-As well as a number of overseas festivals, they have accepted invitations to Weymouth, Weston super Mare, Brighton and Downhill Demesne.
+Karl and Sara have held Indoor Kite Events at St Joseph's Catholic College in Swindon, two per year since 2012.
+As well as a number of overseas festivals, they have accepted invitations to Weymouth, Bristol and Downhill Demesne.

 Olympic Games and Paralympic Games, London 2012.